Dede (2017 film): Cast

+Plot

+The film chronicles a young woman facing a freedom limiting oppressive culture where bride kidnapping and arranged marriages lead to lethal family feuds.

 Reception

 On review aggregator website Rotten Tomatoes, the film has a 100% approval rating based on 6 reviews, with an average rating of 9/10.

 Stephen Dalton of The Hollywood Reporter wrote: "Feminism meets fatalism in this starkly beautiful Georgian melodrama".